If it appears that your concerns are not being addressed and clients continue to be at risk,

 Complaints and concerns to learn more about submitting a written complaint to CRNBC.
 If you have questions, call the Nursing Concerns Coordinator at 604.736.7331 ext.
 202 in Metro Vancouver or toll-free 1.800.565.6505 in Canada.

 Reporting to the appropriate regulatory body is required when there is a reason to believe that there is a risk to clients if the person continues to practise.

-B.C.’s health regulatory bodies each have a process for dealing with complaints about the health care professionals they regulate.
+B.C.’s health regulatory bodies each have a process for investigating and resolving complaints about the health care professionals they regulate.
 Visit the BC Health Regulators website for more information.